risingPhil/PokeMe64/README.md

 - Teach Pikachu Surf/Fly on Gen 1 cartridges
 - You don't have to use the transfer pak in controller 1.
 You can have it in a separate controller if you want.
 But the UI is still controlled with controller 1.
 - Unlock Mystery Gift decorations like the Pikachu Bed and Tentacool Doll that were left inaccessible in Gold/Silver/Crystal due to bugs in Pokemon Stadium 2 (suggested by /u/MermaidRaccoon on reddit)
+- Make it possible to backup your cartridge save file onto the flashcart PokeMe64 is running from.
+- Make it possible to restore a save file on the N64 flashcart to an actual Pokémon gameboy cartridge.
+You can even restore emulator saves!
+- Be able to wipe the save file from a game cartridge (mostly added as a feature in case you mess up and restore a save file from a completely different game)
+- Make it easy to reset/reconfigure the Generation II game clock

 # Limitations
 - Right now, this rom only supports the international (English) versions of the games.